alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

   - Building Civil Service capability in digital skills
   - Generating digital content that balances the different needs of law, policy, security, an english second-language audience, and GOV.UK content guidelines
   - Creating translated content that retains the same meaning and balance across these disparate needs
+  - Improving the governance of the service to embrace agile principles

 next-steps: |
   - Continue to iteratively improve the Standard Visit Visa for China based on user feedback and testing
   - Expand the Tier 2 Visa service
-  - Refine the agile team and recruit more Civil Service capability to support its work
+  - Refine the agile team and recruit more Civil Service capability to support its work, filling several team vacancies
   - Help to establish a new service governance model based on agile principles
   - Establish a long term live service support model